Samplergithub769/Speech-Recognition-System/README.md

 - matplotlib: A plotting library used for creating static, animated, and interactive visualizations in Python.
 We use it to visualize model training metrics like loss and accuracy.
 - IPython: Provides interactive computing features.
 The display module is used to display visual outputs, like training progress.
 - jiwer: A library to evaluate speech recognition models by calculating the Word Error Rate (WER), which is commonly used for evaluating speech-to-text models.
+2. Load the LJSpeech Dataset
+3. Data Preprocessing
+  We preprocess the dataset in the following steps:
+- Load the metadata: We read the metadata file that contains the names of the audio files and their corresponding transcriptions.
+- Split the data into training and validation sets (90% training, 10% validation).
+- Define a character set: We define the set of characters (letters, punctuation, and spaces) that the model will recognize.
+- Preprocess audio data: Convert the audio into spectrograms using the Short-Time Fourier Transform (STFT).
+Normalize the spectrograms to make the model more stable.
+- Preprocess text data: Convert text to lower case and map each character to an integer index.